markhobson/locker/README.md

 The test suite uses [Bats](https://github.com/bats-core/bats-core).
 To run the test suite:

-1. Pull the used test images:
+1. Pull the images used by the tests:

     ```
     docker pull openjdk